janeczku/docker-alpine-kubernetes/README.md

 [![CircleCI](https://img.shields.io/circleci/project/janeczku/docker-alpine-kubernetes.svg?style=flat-square)](https://circleci.com/gh/janeczku/docker-alpine-kubernetes)

-The Alpine-Kubernetes base image is targeted at scenarios where Alpine Linux containers are deployed in Kubernetes or other Docker cluster environments that employ DNS-based service discovery and thus rely on the container to use the `search` domains from resolv.conf.
+The Alpine-Kubernetes base image is targeted at scenarios where Alpine Linux containers are deployed in Kubernetes or other Docker cluster environments that employ DNS-based service discovery and thus rely on the container being able to use the `search` domains from resolv.conf for resolving service names.

 ## About
 Alpine Linux uses musl-libc and as such does not support the `search` keyword in resolv.conf.
 This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
-Additionally Alpine Linux deviates from the well established GNU libc's logic of always querying the primary DNS server first.
-Instead it sends parallel queries to all nameservers and returns whatever answer it receives first.
+Additionally Alpine Linux deviates from the well established pardigm of always querying the primary DNS server first.
 This introduces problems in cases where the host is configured with multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).

-To overcome this issues Alpine-Kubernetes provides a lightweight (1.2 MB) local DNS resolver that replicates GNU libc's resolver logic.
+To overcome this issues Alpine-Kubernetes provides a lightweight (1.2 MB) local DNS server that replicates GNU libc's resolver logic.
-As an added bonus - unlike the native GNU libc resolver - Alpine-Kubernetes does not limit the number of `search` and `nameservers` entries.

 Alpine-Kubernetes is based on the official [Docker Alpine](https://hub.docker.com/_/alpine/) image adding the excellent [s6 supervisor for containers](https://github.com/just-containers/s6-overlay) and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq).
 Both s6 and go-dnsmasq introduce very minimal runtime and filesystem overhead.